Hyp-ed/hyped-2018/BeagleBone_black/README.md

 When you add a new .cpp or .hpp file to the project, make sure you record it in file `src/Lint.files` to ensure it is style-checked by linter.

+If you want to ignore a lint error for particular line in your source code, add `// NOLINT [rule]` at the end of the line, e.g. `// NOLINT [whitespace/line_length]`. [rule] part is optional, it selects which lint rule checking should be skipped.
+If no rule is provided, all lint rules will be skipped.

 ## Project Organisation
 Project is organised in a modular fashion to decrease dependencies among software teams.
 ### Multiple main()s